singhya/TopicModels/README.md

 - Generated vocab-entity, vocab-non-entity files: vocabularies for all words found in dataset
 - Generated term-index-entity, term-index-non-entity: replaced each article's content by solely the entity or non-entity indices found in vocabulary

-#### Feature extraction

 #### ECTM
 Once we get data divided as entity-vocab, non-entity-vocab, entity-term-index and non-entity-term-index we run ECTM model on top of it.
 These input files are present in DataPreprocessing/processedData/ECTM.
 The output file from ECTM are stored under ECTM/Output.

+#### Feature extraction
+##### ECTM
 The files ECTM_theta, ECTM_psi are used to extract entity topic and word topic related features for each document.
 These features are stored under FeatureExtraction.

 #### Evaluation
 ##### Classification